ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

 {: #vc_addingnfs-prereq}

 * Adding NFS storage to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Do not add NFS storage from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
 * IBM will not manage NFS file shares that you manually add to an instance.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.